 The London Borough of Hackney Pension Fund Committee is structured with elected members and co-opted members.
 These members are subject to a declaration of interest circulated on an annual basis.
 Each member of the Pension Fund Committee is also required to declare their interests at the start of each Committee meeting.
-There were no material related party transactions between any members or their families and the Fund.
+There were no material related party transactions between any members or their families and the Fund for 2023/24 and 2022/23.